Mayo Clinic SCAD Research Program

 - What are the best treatment options?

 An important part of SCAD Research, Inc.’s mission is to raise funds to support the most promising research, which we have found to be at Mayo Clinic (Rochester, MN) under the leadership of Drs.
 Sharonne Hayes, Rajiv Gulati and Timothy Olson.
-Since November, 2016 we have donated $435,000 to the SCAD Research Program at Mayo Clinic.
+As of October, 2017 we have donated $635,000 to the SCAD Research Program at Mayo Clinic.
 This money was raised by grass-root efforts from survivors, their families and families whose loved ones have not survived.

 Mayo Clinic SCAD Research Publications and Overview

 The Mayo Clinic SCAD Research Program is an innovative multidisciplinary collaborative research and clinical practice initiative formed in 2010 with the goal of advancing the understanding of the underlying causes and risk factors for SCAD and developing solutions for the optimal diagnosis, treatment, and prevention.
 There is still little evidence available to guide health care teams caring for SCAD patients, and there are even fewer accessible and reliable sources of information available to patients and families.

 You can find the latest Mayo Clinic SCAD Research Program team research publications on Mayo Clinic Spontaneous Coronary Artery Dissection (SCAD) webpage including the full article Spontaneous Coronary Artery Dissection (SCAD): New Insights into This Not-So-Rare Condition by Dr. Sharonne Hayes published in the Texas Heart Institute Journal (June, 2014).